 Players Make Their DecisionsBetting rounds begin, and each player decides what they want to do with their hand.
 You can check, bet, raise or fold according to how strong you think your hand is.

 Second Deal & RoundAnother deal is made, followed by another round.
 In Hold ’em, the remaining cards dealt are community cards, cards that any player can use to build their hand.
 The first three cards of these are called the “flop.”

 Winners & Losers Are DecidedAfter each deal, there is another round of betting, and the pot grows.
 After the final card is dealt, there is a final round, and players still contesting the pot show their hands.
 The one with the highest hand wins.

 Poker Table Positions

 Knowing your position at the poker table is essential, especially when there are many players.
-Someone in a late position, for example, has the advantage of seeing more bets, which makes it easier to decide how to wager.
+For example, someone in a late position has the advantage of seeing more bets, making it easier to decide how to wager.
 Below we’ve listed the main table positions and what to expect with each one.

 This is the position of the dealer.
 It is considered the best one because the player is not committed to an ante bet but has the advantage of knowing how the rest of the table bets.

 These are the one or two seats just before or to the right of the button.
 These players generally also have a great chance to weigh the strength of the other previous hands.